Latin Grammy Award for Best Rap/Hip Hop Song

 The Latin Grammy Award for Best Rap/Hip Hop Song is an award presented annually by the Latin Academy of Recording Arts & Sciences at the Latin Grammy Awards.

 The description of the category at the 2020 Latin Grammy Awards states that it "includes the genres of Trap and Dancehall Songs" and states that "a song must contain at least 51% of the lyrics in Spanish or Portuguese and must be a new song."
-The award is to the songwriter(s), with instrumental recordings, sampling and cover songs not elegible for the category.
+The award is to the songwriter(s), with instrumental recordings, sampling and cover songs not eligible for the category.

 The category was first awarded at the 21st Annual Latin Grammy Awards in 2020, with Residente behind the inaugural winner for writing his song "Antes Que El Mundo Se Acabe".